 - 6.30pm to 7.30pm

-We operate an open visiting policy, but the best times to visit are between 11.00am and 8.00pm.
-This is to help us maintain residents’ comfort and privacy during times when we’re focusing on personal care.
+We have an open visiting policy, but the best time to visit is between 11:00am and 8:00pm.
+This is to help us maintain our residents’ comfort and privacy during times when we’re focusing on personal care.

-If you’re seriously ill or involved in an emergency then of course family members/ representatives can visit outside of these times.
+If you become seriously ill or are involved in an emergency then family members/ representatives can obviously visit outside these times.

-It’s very helpful therefore if you’re able to nominate a single point of contact.
-This helps to avoid any confusion (for example, if information given over the phone is interpreted in different ways by different contacts) or lots of calls about the same issue.
+That’s why it’s very helpful if you can nominate a single point of contact.
+It helps to avoid any confusion (for example, if information given over the telephone is interpreted in different ways by different contacts) or making lots of calls about the same issue.

-We appreciate it might be difficult for large families to nominate a single point of contact, but in our experience it is extremely important.
+We realise that it might be difficult for a large family to nominate a single point of contact, but in our experience it’s extremely important.
 It helps us to ensure prompt and clear communication, and avoids confusion in difficult or complex situations.

-If the nominated contact is away from home for a period of time please let us have a secondary point of contact – we have a form to help you.
+If your nominated contact is likely to be unavailable for some time please let us have the details of a secondary point of contact.

 Leisure, Socialising and Lifestyle

-These are often arranged at short notice to suit you.
-As a result, your family members/ representatives may not always know when they have taken place.
-If they wish to know, the Activities Coordinator or the Named Carer can update them.
+They are often arranged at short notice to suit you, so your family members/ representatives may not always know when they’ve taken place.
+If they want to know, the Activities Coordinator or the Named Carer can update them.

 We can also arrange individual outings, tailor-made to your specific interests and lifestyle and arranged at times to suit you.
 These can be much more fulfilling than group outings as they are specific to you.
-Family members/ representatives are also welcome to accompany you.
+Family members/ representatives are welcome to join you.